Md-Ishmam-Iqbal/mern-auth-practice/README.md

 Inspired from the mern auth implementation [tutorial](https://youtu.be/R4AhvYORZRY) by traversy media.

+## Run it on your local machine via docker

-# On your local machine
+- Make sure you have docker installed in your local machine
 - Clone the repo in your desired directory
   - `git clone git@github.com:Md-Ishmam-Iqbal/mern-auth-practice.git mern-auth`
+- Run the app
   - `cd mern-auth`
-- Install dependencies
-  - In frontend directory run `npm install`
-  - In root directory run `npm install`
-- Run the app
-  - In root directory run `npm run dev`
+  - `docker compose up`

-- The app should be working running on your local machine
+The app should be running on http://localhost:3000

 ## For practice